dontworryjohn/aws-bootcamp-cruddur-2023/journal/week10.md

 ## CFN Live Streaming

-create a file called `template.yaml`  under the `aws/cfn` with the following struture
+create a file called `template.yaml`  under the `aws/cfn` with the following structure

 ```yaml
 AWSTempleteFormatVersion: 2010-09-09